"Because of you, this is me - these are the six words that sum up the true awesomeness of teachers."

 And she does great talks on literacy and phonics too.

 NB Trigger Warning - Jaz covers some traumatic and harrowing experiences from her life in her talks which some delegates may find distressing.

-Ask us about Jaz's prices and current availability
+- Do ask us about Jaz's prices and current availability using the details below.

 Make a booking, ask a question or just say hello.

 Give us a call on +44 (0)1267 211432, drop us a line at email@example.com or hit the button.